 We noticed that you're using an unsupported browser.
 The TripAdvisor website may not display properly.We support the following browsers: Windows: Internet Explorer, Mozilla Firefox, Google Chrome.
 Mac: Safari.

-【About Pine Garden】 The Hualien Harbor Military Command of old is today's Hualien Pine Garden Park.
-The Command was built in 1942 by the Japanese who chose the site for its height advantage.
-From the command, you can see both the mouth of the Meilun...more
+Hualien Pine Garden is used to be the Hualien Harbor Military Command which was built in 1942 by the Japanese who chose the site for its height advantage.
+From the command, you can see both the mouth of the Meilun River to the north and Hualien...more

 Hours Today: 9:00 AM - 6:00 PM